FabricLabs/sensemaker/README.md

 npm start # run node
 ```

-A basic web interface should now be provided at http://localhost
+A basic web interface should now be provided at http://localhost:3045

+Enjoy!

+## Configuring
+Settings may be provided by modifying `settings/local.js`

 ## Training